 Technical safety

-Only chargers approved for the battery type may be used.
-They must be checked regularly and equipped with overload and temperature monitoring to detect defects early.
+Only use chargers approved for the battery type with temperature and overload monitoring.
+Chargers must be checked regularly in accordance with BetrSichV, particularly insulation resistance and temperature cut-off.

 Electrical installations